larryknaebelobsidian/kingdom/Proposition 5. The doctrine of the kingdom is based on the inspiration of the Word of God..md

 > p.
 70 Vol. 1 Prop.
 5 Obs.
 2

 ### View of "inspiration"
-Some of the statements Peters makes in Observation 3 regarding [[Inspiration]] surprised me and and brushed contrary to my understanding of [[Inspiration]].
+Some of the statements Peters makes in Observation 3 regarding [Inspiration](Inspiration.md) surprised me and and brushed contrary to my understanding of [Inspiration](Inspiration.md).

-> the extreme so strenuously contended for by some, that ***even the words themselves were inspired, is evidently burdening [[Inspiration]] with a load that is unnecessary.***
+> the extreme so strenuously contended for by some, that ***even the words themselves were inspired, is evidently burdening [Inspiration](Inspiration.md) with a load that is unnecessary.***
 > p.
 72 Vol. 1 Prop.
 5 Obs.
 3 - emphasis mine

 > ***we must not necessarily assume that every word or sentence is inspired***